The CARES Act does the following:

 • Many U.S. residents will receive $1,200 (or $2,400 for joint filers) plus $500 per child under age 17.
 This benefit will be reduced as taxable income exceeds $75,000 for singles and $150,000 for marrieds filing jointly.
 Singles who have taxable incomes above $99,000 and marrieds filing jointly who have taxable incomes above $198,000 will not receive anything.
 Importantly, you must have filed a 2018 OR 2019 tax return to qualify.
 If you have, there is nothing for you to do at this time.

 • Retirement Plan Distributions.
 Up to $100,000 can be distributed from a qualified retirement plan for those with vested account balances equal to this amount.
-There is no 10% premature distribution penalty for distributions before age 59½, and tax on the distribution can be spread over a 3-year period.
-There is no tax withholding and distributed amounts can be repaid over a 3-year period.
+There is no 10% premature distribution penalty for distributions before age 59½, and tax on the distribution can be spread over 3 years.
+There is no tax withholding and distributed amounts can be repaid over 3 years.

 • Up to the lesser of $100,000 or 100% of a participant’s vested account balance can be borrowed from a qualified retirement plan.
 There is even a deferral period before repayment commences.